Sherborne: Environment and community

 Sherborne has an active green community, with various environmental and sustainability organisations in the area.
-The Quarr Local Nature Reserve at the northern end of the town makes use of an old quarry and landfill site, Sherborne Area Partnership oversees a successful environment forum and, in 2009, Sherborne became an official Transition Town, running a number of projects and events as a community response to climate change and peak oil.
+The Quarr Local Nature Reserve at the northern end of the town makes use of an old quarry and landfill site, Sherborne Area Partnership oversees a successful environment forum and, in 2009, Sherborne became a transition town, running a number of projects and events as a community response to climate change and peak oil.
+Sherborne Repair Café meets once a month.

 Pack Monday Fair

-The town has for centuries hosted an annual street fair, Pack Monday Fair, starting on the Monday following 10 October (Old Michaelmas Day).
+For centuries, the town has hosted an annual street fair, Pack Monday Fair; it starts on the Monday following 10 October (Old Michaelmas Day).
 Originally an agricultural fair, it is now devoted to stalls, sideshows and a funfair.